Visit the Student Life department website at goshen.edu/campuslife.

-The Roman Gingerich Recreation and Fitness Center is a multi-faceted facility that houses the athletic department, kinesiology department, counseling center, and intramural programs.
+The Roman Gingerich Recreation and Fitness Center is a multi-faceted facility that houses the athletic department, kinesiology department, and intramural programs.
 The building is also available as an individual workout facility for students at no charge from 5 a.m.-11 p.m.
 Monday through Friday, 9 a.m.-6 p.m.Saturday , and 1 p.m.-10 p.m.
 Sunday.

 Workout facilities include three full-size basketball courts, a 200 meter running track, a variety of cardio machines, a large weight room with Cybex weight equipment, and a climbing wall.

 Goshen College holds memberships in the National Association of Intercollegiate Athletics and the Crossroads League.
 Goshen men compete in baseball, basketball, cross country, soccer, tennis and track and field.
 Women compete in basketball, cross country, soccer, softball, tennis, track and field and volleyball.

 Over half the student body participates in the intramural program, which includes one-nighttournaments in a wide variety of sports, as well as longer sports seasons of four to six weeks.
 Sports include soccer (indoor/outdoor), basketball, volleyball (indoor/sand), ultimate frisbee, kickball and more.